 Annual gay highlights in Amsterdam are New Year’s eve, the Queen’s Day on the 30th of April, the Amsterdam Gay Pride with the canal parade in August and the Leather Pride weekend in October.

-The massive Amsterdam Airport Schiphol, located 15 km southwest of the city, is served by major carriers from around the world.
-When leaving Amsterdam, allow yourself enough time to get to your plane and through security.
+Amsterdam Airport Schiphol, located 15 km southwest of the city, is served by major carriers from around the world.
+When leaving Amsterdam, allow yourself enough time to get through security and onto your plane.
 Schiphol is a large airport, so be there at least two hours in advance.

 Amsterdam’s centre is fairly small and almost entirely flat, so you can get to most tourist destination on foot within half an hour.
-The alternative public transport options include:
+Alternative public transport options include:

-Metro – There is a four-line metro including a short underground section in the city center that serves neighborhoods to the southeast.
+Metro – There is a four-line metro including a short underground section in the city centre.

 Bus – Just like the tram and metro, local buses are operated by the GVB.